eugenechantk/cs110_merkle_tree/README.md

 ```
 data_set = ("aa","bb","cc","dd")

-#hashing each of the data for Merkle tree building
+"""hashing each of the data for Merkle tree building"""

 newTree.add_leaf(data_set)

-#building the Merkle tree with the hash values
+"""building the Merkle tree with the hash values"""

 newTree.make_tree()
 ```
 ### Get Merkle Root